Justice Task Force

 All proceeds from the Peace Shirt go into the Justice Fund.
 Purchase a shirt.

-KAY teachers around the world will celebrate the first annual KAY DAY on April 15th!
+KAY teachers around the world celebrate the annual KAY DAY on April 15th!
 All KAY teachers are invited to teach a special donation class, in person or virtually, and donate any proceeds to KAY’s Justice Task Force.
-Find out more.

 The JTF, along with the support of volunteer efforts from the KAY community, has completed audits of the majority of courses in Teachable.
 Changes have been made to reflect our mission and core values.
 Eventually, all courses and materials will undergo audits.